mindbergh/Liso/Readme.txt

 [DES-3] Description of Design for checkpoint3
 --------------------------------------------------------------------------------
 This is a server called Liso, which is a selec()-based server that supports GET, POST, HEAD http requests and cgi.
+It also contains a dynamic blog implemented by Flaskr, which supports browsing, adding entries, login and logout operations.
+Liso returns 200 on good request.
+Liso returns 411 on POST request without Content-Length field Liso returns 400 on bad request.
+Liso returns 404 on not finding target file
+Liso returns 501 on method other than 'GET', 'POST', 'HEAD'

 [DES-3] Description of Files for checkpoint3